soliken1/PHP_EXTR_730SAT/Routes_Documentation.md

 ### POST /userCategories

--   **Description**: Returns the categories of the specified usuer being requested in the body, this will return an array of category objects
+-   **Description**: Returns the categories of the specified user being requested in the body, this will return an array of category objects
 -   **Request Body**:

     ```json